SurajSomkuwar9/library-mgmt-java/README.md

 # Library Management System
-This is a Database Management project for managing the functioning of a Library.
+This is a Java project for managing the functioning of a Library.
 This Project is Made using NetBeans and Mysql.
 Features Include:
 1) Addition, Deletion and Modification of Library Members (Staff/Student)